hritzs/evm/README.md

 # evm

 Hey there ,
-This is the project i made for the 24 h Long hacktathon for MOTORQ selection process PRE REQUISITES -
+This is the project I , hritik goel 20brs1035 made for the 24 h Long hacktathon for MOTORQ selection process PRE REQUISITES -
 MONGO DB , NODE